Should I wash my vulva?

 Here's some advice:

-• Purchase organic cotton menstrual panties rather than panty linerses, pads and tampons, which are full of chemicals, perfumes and disruptors for the balance of the vaginal flora.
+• Pomply with organic cotton menstrual panties rather than panty liners.es, pads and tampons, which are full of chemicals, perfumes and disruptors for the balance of vaginal flora.

-• Avoid antibiotics whenever possible, as many can cause an imbalance in vaginal flora (especially in the case of urinary tract infections).
+• Avoid antibiotics whenever possible, as many are responsible for an imbalance in vaginal flora (particularly in the case of urinary tract infections).

 • You can take probiotics (lactic ferments) to replenish the flora with good bacteria.

-Don't hesitate to ask your doctor or healthcare professional for advice!
+Don't hesitate to consult your doctor or healthcare professional, who will be able to guide you!

-To remember: Intimate cleansing is all about washing the vulva, gently, with a PH-neutral soap!
+Remember : Intimate cleansing means washing the vulva only, gently, with a PH-neutral soap!
 Once a day is more than enough!

 Back to blog